nearsr/nearsr.github.io/index.md

 <img src="assets/163038-004-084F.jpg" width="500">

 Welcome to the student showcase website I built while getting my Master's degree at Colorado School of Mines!
-I'm currently employed as a Software Engineer with 3 years of on the job experience - resume is available upon request if you are interested in learning more about my professional work as well.
+I'm currently employed as a Software Engineer with 3 years of on the job experience.
+My resume is available upon request if you are interested in learning more about my professional work as well.

 When this website was originally built, I was a Master's student at the Colorado School of Mines, completing a major in Computer Science.
 My specialties are Bioinformatics, Machine Learning, Natural Language Processing, and Robotics.
 To learn more about my robotics research, feel free to visit my [Software Page](/software) and the [MirrorLab](http://mirrorlab.mines.edu/people.html) website.
 The MirrorLab is a Colorado School of Mines on-campus lab that focuses on unearthing new and exciting technologies in the field of Human Robot Interaction, and applying those discoveries to robotic systems.
 I was a member of the MirrorLab during my Master's degree, and this experience showed me what incredible things Computer Science can accomplish.